matAchu222/dev-setup/docs/project-backlog.md

 # Backlog

-## Open features

-### TODO: Initialize project folder + file structure

-### TODO: Update mechanics for project + settings files
+## TODO: Update mechanics for software + settings files

-### TODO: Mechanism to add things to user personal PATH variable
+## TODO: Mechanism to add things to user personal PATH variable
 So that programs can be run from cmd

-### TODO: Create references to best practices docu
-e.g. documentation sites, example repos, etc.
-For patterns, templates, etc.

-### TODO: Template folder with various templates
-e.g. for various languages like PowerShell Scripts + Modules, Terraform, Biceps, Arm, Azure DevOps Pipelines, GitHub Actions / Workflows, etc.

-### TODO: Software to integrate
+## TODO: Software to integrate
 - VSCode
   - VSCode Setup / Profiles
 - PowerShell Core